cdslaborg/paramonted/generic/2/contributing/development/general/index.md

 +   All static functions or methods of classes begin with a lowercase verb.
 +   Logical functions always begin with `is`.
 Example: `isDigit()`.
 +   All variables begin with a lower-case character.
-    {% include tip.html content="An exception to this rule is the ParaMonte kernel routines where non-scalar objects used to begin with an upper-case letter.
+    {% include tip.html content="An exception to this rule is the ParaMonte routines where non-scalar objects used to begin with an upper-case letter.
 This old however, is now abandoned in favor of making the first character of all variables lower-case.
 This is to bring consistency with all other interfaces to the ParaMonte library." %}
 +   All logical variables must be English propositions that evaluate to either `true` or `false`.
 Example: `inputFileHasPriority`.
 +   All constants (parameters) or variable that are supposed to not change at runtime must be written upper-case, separated by underscore.
 Example: `FILE_EXT = ".txt"`.
     {% include note.html content="Exceptions to this rule sometimes happen in isolated scenarios.
 In such cases, we recommend that you provide a minimal comment next to the first appearance of the entity explaining why the deviation from the syntax rules of the library was necessary." %}